nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## 2. Add Command: `add`

-The add command enables you to add 4 different type of tasks : Floating, deadline, deadline with end time and an event.
+The add command enables you to add 4 different type of tasks : floating, deadline, deadline with end time and an event.
 You may also enter in a task description for longer task names and tags which can help you identify similar tasks.
 For all task types, adding task description and tags are optional. <br>

 Upon entering your command, the task will be displayed in the task list panel and the entry will also be shown in the result display panel as shown below. <br>